Our Core Team

 I am enjoying being part of the Parish and meeting lots of new people.

-My name is Lynn Bowerman and I am an Assistant Curate here at St Clement's Church.
+My name is Lynn Bowerman and I am an Associate Priest here at St Clement's Church.

 I moved to Poole over 30 years ago to work as a Teacher in local primary and middle schools.
 I also volunteered as a school governor while my children were of school age.